jaswingumpella/codevision/iterationPlan.md

 ### Done Criteria

 * After Analyze, the Overview page shows build info + class list count + openapi presence.
-* H2 contains structured class metadata.
+* PostgreSQL contains structured class metadata.
 * Snapshot JSON is stored once per project.
 * No infinite recursion, even if classes refer to each other in cycles.